NioTheFirst/ScType/run_results/README.md

 For example,

-'[TP, 1] typecheck error: Var name: TMP_57 Func name: updateHourlyBondAmount in NEW VARIABLE deltaAmount = bond.amount - oldAmount'
+`[TP, 1] typecheck error: Var name: TMP_57 Func name: updateHourlyBondAmount in NEW VARIABLE deltaAmount = bond.amount - oldAmount`

 means that the warning is the first instance of the accounting error reported by the first true positive in the true positives list.